+Academic sport science books are a great investment in your future.
 Do you study sport science or thinking about going to university to study this exciting subject?
-Want to know what are the best academic sport science books?
+Want to know what are the best sport science books?
 Well, we have compiled a list of the most adopted academic texts throughout Europe.

-We have produced 100’s of academic texts covering a variety of subjects including strength and conditioning, physiotherapy, management, physiology, psychology, biomechanics and much more.
+We have produced 100’s of academic textbooks covering a variety of subjects including strength and conditioning, physiotherapy, management, physiology, psychology, biomechanics and many more.

-The gold standard of all S&C books finds itself at the top of our list.
+Essentials of Strength Training and Conditioning, 4th Edition is the gold standard of all S&C books and finds itself at the top of our list.
 Developed by the National Strength and Conditioning Association (NSCA), Greg Haff PhD, CSCS,*D, FNSCA and N. Travis Triplett, PhD, CSCS,*D, FNSCA.
 These are some of the biggest names in strength and conditioning.
 This book is adopted by universities all over the globe and is one of our best selling books of all time.
 If you are an aspiring S&C coach this book is essential (as the title suggests).
 This book is also highly recommended for anyone who works with athletes or clients in a fitness environment.

 The book has 24 chapters covering a variety of topics including Structure and Function of Body Systems, Bioenergetics, Adaptations to Anaerobic/Aerobic programmes and much more.
 The 4th edition has two nutrition chapters, expanding on from the 3rd edition.